tblakex01/github-backup/README.md

 - [ ] Macie to save sensitive findings to sensitive S3 bucket.

 ## Security Hub Findings
-- [ ] AWS Config should be enabled
 - [ ] Ensure a log metric filter and alarm exist for AWS Config configuration changes
 - [ ] Ensure a log metric filter and alarm exist for S3 bucket policy changes
 - [ ] Ensure a log metric filter and alarm exist for disabling or scheduled deletion of customer created CMKs